itcarroll/basic-R-lesson/docs/_slides/editor.md

 : {:.fragment} One advantage is that you can put them in any order.
 A related advantage is that you can then skip some arguments, which is fine to do if each skipped argument has a default value.
-A third advantage is code readability, which you should always be concious of while writing in the editor.
+A third advantage is code readability, which you should always be conscious of while writing in the editor.

 ===